michaelbdavidson7/Trancebreakr/README.md

 Break the spell!
 Take away the need for willpower and let automation take over!
 Automation is the new discipline!

 Trancebreakr is a program to create Windows Scheduled Tasks that
-1) shuts down the computer at a designated time
+1) shuts down the computer at a designated time every night
 2) gives a warning x minutes before shutting down.

 Add or delete the Tasks from within the program.